liberland/laws/Prelminary/Criminal Law.md

 3) When a criminal offense arising out of the same transaction comprises offenses of the same statutory description, the court shall choose the type and the range of the sentence prescribed for such a criminal offense.
 If criminal offenses of the same type are at issue, the court shall choose the type and the range of sentence prescribed for the most serious of these offenses.

-1.

-### Selection of the Type and Range of Sentence for a Convicted Person
+#### Art.
+47: Selection of the Type and Range of Sentence for a Convicted Person

 1) When a convict is tried for a criminal offence committed before beginning to serve a sentence as a result of a previous conviction or for a criminal offence committed while serving imprisonment, long-term imprisonment or juvenile imprisonment, the court shall pronounce an aggregate sentence for all criminal offences, applying the provisions of this Law, taking the previously assessed sentence as already fixed.
 The sentence, or the part of the sentence the convict has already served, shall be included in the pronounced aggregate sentence unless the aggregate sentence is life imprisonment.